kbaseattic/assembly/doc/client_tutorial.md

 to upload a set of read files, assemble them, inspect the results, and get the best assembly for your downstream analysis.

-The default pipeline tends to perform well in our judgment, but you are encouraged to experiment with alternative assemblers, preprocessing tools, and parameter settings.
+We believe the default pipeline performs well.
+However, we encourage you to experiment with alternative assemblers, preprocessing tools, and parameter settings.
 Our service currently supports over 20 assemblers and tools, and its modular design allows for straightforward extension as sequencing technologies and analysis